JosephLucas/nixos/README.md

 3. Defragment the windows partition with [Macrorit](https://macrorit.com/).
 4. Resize the windows partition, still with Macrorit.

-If you plan to use another tool to defrag (e.g. _UltraDefrag_ or _PerfectDisk_), perform a bootime defragmentation to get rid of otherwise unmovable system files.
+If you plan to use another tool to defrag (e.g. _UltraDefrag_ or _PerfectDisk_), perform a _boot time_ defragmentation to get rid of otherwise unmovable system files.
 Nevertheless, sometimes, due to stuck metadata in the middle of the NTFS part you might not be able to reduce the size of the windows partition above 50%.

 ### Create a NixOS live USB installer

 1. Download the latest NixOS iso
 2. Using _Rufus_, create the live USB.
-Check that it is labeled NIXOS_ISO; this was important otherwise i got a "squashfs error... unable to read id index table.").
+Check that it is labeled NIXOS_ISO otherwise you may get a "squashfs error... unable to read id index table.").
 A MBR partition table worked.

 ### Create a live USB from a linux distribution